kalkayan/engineering.kalkayan.io/content/posts/automated-setup/index.md

 ---
 author: Manish Sahani
-title: "Automate the development environment"
+title: "Automate the setup of your development machine"
 tocopen: false
 tags: ["draft"]
 ---